delta-io/delta/PROTOCOL.md

  - to write a table, writers must implement and respect all features listed in `writerFeatures`.
 Because writers have to read the table (or only the Delta log) before write, they must implement and respect reader features as well.

 ## Table Features for new and existing tables
 It is possible to enable Table Features during table creation or on existing tables.
 The enablement can be only for readers or both readers and writers.
 When a new table is created with a Reader Version up to 2 and Writer Version 7, its `protocol` action must only contain `writerFeatures`.
 When a new table is created with Reader Version 3 and Writer Version 7, its `protocol` action must contain both `readerFeatures` and `writerFeatures`.
-Creating a table with a Reader Version 3 and Writer Version up to 6 is not allowed.
+Creating a table with a Reader Version 3 and Writer Version less than 7 is not allowed.

 When upgrading an existing table to Reader Version 3 and/or Writer Version 7, the client should, on a best effort basis, determine which features supported by the original protocol version are used in any historical version of the table, and add only used features to Table Features.
 The client must assume a feature has been used, unless it can prove that the feature is *definitely* not used in any historical version of the table that is reachable by time travel.

+For example, given a table on Reader Version 1 and Writer Version 4, along with four versions:
+ 1. Table property change: set `delta.enableChangeDataFeed` to `true`.
+ 2. Data change: three rows updated.
+ 3. Table property change: unset `delta.enableChangeDataFeed`.
+ 4. Table protocol change: upgrade protocol to Reader Version 3 and Writer Version 7.

+To produce Version 4, a writer could look at only Version 3 and discover that Change Data Feed has not been used.
+But in fact, this feature has been used and the table does contain some Change Data Files for Version 2.
+This means that, to determine all features that have ever been used by the table, a writer must either scan the whole history (which is very time-consuming) or assume the worst case: all features supported by protocol `(1, 4)` has been used.

 ## Enabled features
-A feature is `enabled` when its name is in the `protocol` action’s `readerFeatures` and/or `writerFeatures`.
+A feature is enabled when its name is in the `protocol` action’s `readerFeatures` and/or `writerFeatures`.
 Subsequent read and/or write operations on this table must respect the feature.
 Clients must not remove the feature from the `protocol` action.

-A feature being `enabled` does not imply that it is active.
+A feature being enabled does not imply that it is active.
 For example, a table may have the [Append-only Tables](#append-only-tables) feature (feature name `appendOnly`) enabled in `writerFeatures`, but does not satisfy a table property `delta.appendOnly` equals to `true`.
 In such a case the table is not append-only, and writers are allowed to change, remove, and rearrange data.
 However, writers must implement the feature to know that the table property `delta.appendOnly` should be checked.

 ## Disabled features
 A feature is `disabled` if it is in neither `readerFeatures` nor `writerFeatures`.
 Writers are allowed to `enable` a feature for the table by adding its name to the `readerFeatures` or `writerFeatures`.
 Reader features should be added to both `readerFeatures` and `writerFeatures` simultaneously, while writer features should be added only to `writerFeatures`.
 It is not allowed to add features only to `readerFeatures` but not to `writerFeatures`.